sval972/svsync/README.md

 ```

 ### How to define path to storage
-The path to storage is specified as "path" atribute inside both <source> and <target> tags.
+The path to storage is specified as "path" atribute inside both "source" and "target" tags.
 Some storage types require additional attributes for authentication.

 #### Local storage
 Use absolute path to the folder that needs to be synced.
 Both Windows and Unix paths are supported.

     Example: <source name="my_photos" path="/home/user/photos" />
+	Example: <source name="my_photos" path="D:\files\photos" />

 #### SMB storage
 Use the following format for SMB shares:

     smb://<server_hostname>/path

-Also, if SMB drive require authentication, add the following attributes: user, password.
+Also, if SMB share requires authentication, add the following attributes: user, password.

 	Example: <source name="my_photos" path="smb://192.168.0.1/photos" user="user1" password="password1" />